Spshulem/gpt-commit-summarizer/README.md

-# gpt-code-reviewer
+# gpt-commit-summarizer

-`gpt-code-reviewer` is a Python application that leverages OpenAI's GPT-3.5 language model to assist with code reviews.
+`gpt-commit-summarizer` is a Python application that leverages OpenAI's GPT-4-Turbo language model to assist with code reviews.
 It provides an interface for users to interact with the GPT model to review code changes from GitHub pull requests.

 ## Prerequisites